Individuals who have graduated from the HDRS Program:

 Jennifer Morozink Boylan, PhD is an Assistant Professor in the Health and Behavioral Sciences Department at the University of Colorado, Denver.
 Her research focuses on the biopsychosocial approach to understanding socioeconomic inequalities in health, with a focus on cardiovascular disease risk in midlife.

 Sheryl Coley, DrPH is an Assistant Research Scientist in the Wisconsin Alzheimer’s Institute in the School of Medicine and Public Health at UW-Madison.
 Dr. Coley is providing evaluation support to health equity, clinical, and public health service missions for the WAI Milwaukee program.

-Beth Fischer, PhD is Program Manager at The Center for Surgical Outcomes Research at Nationwide Children’s Hospital Research Institute in Columbus, Ohio.
+Beth Fischer, PhD is a Research Coordinator at The Center for Surgical Outcomes Research at Nationwide Children’s Hospital Research Institute in Columbus, Ohio.

 Dana Garbarski, PhD is an Assistant Professor in Sociology at Loyola University.
 Dr. Garbarski’s research involves the social causes and consequences of health outcomes and health disparities.

 Megan E. Gilster, MSW, PhD is an Assistant Professor in the School of Social Work at the University of Iowa.
 Dr. Gilster is continuing her health disparities research, which focuses on how neighborhood inequalities contribute to racial and socioeconomic disparities in mental and physical health.